syncfusion-content/xamarin-docs/Xamarin/Maps/Markers.md

 ---
 layout: post
 title: Markers in Syncfusion Map control
-description: This section describes about map marker.
+description: This section describes about map marker in Xamarin Forms SfMaps control.
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# Markers
+# Xamarin Forms SfMaps control Markers

 Markers are used to show some messages on maps.